Home

 Is It Worth Replacing a Damaged Airbag?

 Yes, absolutely.
-Driving without a functioning airbag increases your risk of injury or death in an accident.
+Driving without a functioning airbag significantly increases your risk of serious injury or death in the event of another collision.
+Once deployed, an airbag provides no protection at all and leaves the steering wheel and column unshielded during impact.

 Moreover, the US agency, NHTSA (National Highway Traffic Safety Administration), strongly recommends replacing airbags after deployment.